ByteworksHomeLab/smitchell.github.io/_posts/2021-11-03-how-NOT-to-home-lab.md

 If you don’t need a commercial hypervisor for work, you should use Proxmox or KVM.
 Proxmox has a built-in GUI, or if you go with native KVM, and don’t want to use the KVM CLI, you can add the <a href="https://virt-manager.org">Virt-Manager</a> or <a href="https://cockpit-project.org">Cockpit</a> GUI on top KVM.

 I started out with Centos 8 on my HP Z620 with the Cockpit GUI.
-It used a bridge network, so all my physical and virtual machines shared the same subnet.
+It used a bridged network, so all my physical and virtual machines shared the same subnet.
 Here is how that looked with the Cockpit GUI.

 {% include image.html url="/img/post-assets/2021-11-03-how-not-to-home-lab/cockpit.png" description="KVM with Cockpit"%}